deviaze/luau-lists/README.md

 -- iterating

-LinkedList:each(function(value: any, index: number?) : List
+fromArray:each(function(value: number, index: number?)
-    -- like a for loop (and chainable) end)
+    -- like a for loop
+end)

 -- mapping

-LinkedList:map(function(value: any, index: number?) : List
+LinkedList:map(function(value: any, index: number?) : LinkedList
     -- combination of a map + filter in one!
-    -- truthy values get added the new mapped array, falsey values (nil, false) don't end)
+    -- non-nil values get added the new mapped array, nils don't end)

-LinkedList:collect(into: {any} | number | string, reducer: function(value, index: number?, into)
+LinkedList:collect(into: V, reducer: function(value, index: number, into: V) : V
     -- allows you to collect/reduce an array into a single value -- reducer function optional; by default you can use returns to -- append elements to an {array},